 Online personal training is packed with potential.
 Not only does it give you access to a greater pool of potential clients, but it allows you to take on more work without crowding your schedule or maxing out on in-person sessions—a win-win for any personal trainer.
 However, in such a new and saturated space, it can feel like a real challenge to sell online personal training.
 Not only is it still a relatively unfamiliar concept to clients, but taking your training business online almost means you’re competing in an even bigger arena.

 That doesn’t mean it’s not possible.
 It just means you need to get creative with your selling techniques.
-Use these ideas to spice up the way you sell online personal training in 2018 and tweak them as you learn what works and what you have time for.
+Use these ideas to spice up the way you sell online personal training and tweak them as you learn what works and what you have time for.

 1. Create an On-Demand Workout Library

 Instead of (or in addition to) selling online training sessions and programs, sell access to a library of on-demand workouts for anyone looking to train, whenever or wherever they want.
-This gives you an easy stream of income once the planning and filming has been done.
+This gives you an easy stream of income once the planning and filming have been done.
 With the videos online, all you have to do is market them.

 The key here is to make sure you collect your client’s email during the purchasing process (which is easy with Trainterize) and turn them into a subscriber on a mailing list to whom you can market your online programs.
 In this way, your on-demand workout library is a soft sell; an easier ask, and the first step toward getting a new personal training client, which is the harder sell.